Adam-McHugh/Industry-Project/README.md

 #

 ### Main points
-- Customers can use the Whistling Woods app to see what events Whistling Woods has to offer.
+- Customers can use the WhistlingWoodz app to see what events WhistlingWoodz has to offer.
-- Customers can submit a contact form for their favourite events through the Whistling Woods app.
+- Customers can submit a contact form for their favourite events through the WhistlingWoodz app.
-- Customers can sign up for and book their favourite events through the Whistling Woods app.
+- Customers can sign up for and book their favourite events through the WhistlingWoodz app.
-- Whistling Woods can see which requests have been received through the app.
+- WhistlingWoodz can see which requests have been received through the app.
-- Whistling Woods can expect an increase in visits to their website through the app.
+- WhistlingWoodz can expect an increase in visits to their website through the app.
 #

 ### Directory Structure